jiko/cyborgmanifesto/index.md

 <p>I want to conclude with a myth about idendty and boundaries which might
-inform late twentieth-century political imaginations (Plate 1).
-I am indebted in this story to writers like Joanna Russ, Samuel R. Delany, John Varley, James Tiptree, Jr, Octavia Butler, Monique Wittig, and Vonda McIntyre.
+inform late twentieth-century political imaginations.
+I am indebted in this story to writers like Joanna Russ, Samuel R. Delany, John Varley, James Tiptree Jr, Octavia Butler, Monique Wittig, and Vonda McIntyre.
 These are our story-tellers exploring what it means to be embodied in high-tech worlds.
 They are theorists for cyborgs.
-Exploring concephons of bodily boundaries and social order, the anthropologist Mary Douglas (1966, 1970) should be credited with helping us to consciousness about how fundamental body imagery is to world view, and so to political language.</p>
+Exploring conceptions of bodily boundaries and social order, the anthropologist Mary Douglas (1966, 1970) should be credited with helping us to consciousness about how fundamental body imagery is to world view, and so to political language.</p>